mybackpacc-byte/qacademy-beta/README.md

 ends_at past date edge case fixed in Publish pane IMMEDIATE policy sets results_published_at on publish; AFTER_CLOSE sets it on close

+1. Update Exam Builder section:

+Access pane → ✅ COMPLETE

+2. Add to Database Tables:

+19. exam_access — explicit per-exam access list (id, exam_id, user_id, added_by, created_at)

+3. Add to Important Decisions:

+Exams belong to a course for organisational purposes only — course is not an access gate Access is determined purely by the exam_access table Teachers build the access list per exam — by class, by course enrollment (shortcut), or individually A student does NOT need to be enrolled in the course to take an exam — teacher controls access explicitly "Add from course enrollment" in Access pane is a shortcut, not a requirement

+4. Update What Comes Next:

+Access pane → ✅ COMPLETE
+Exam taking engine → next

+5. Update last line:
+*Last updated: Access pane complete.
+Design clarified — access is explicit via exam_access table, not tied to course enrollment.
+Next: Exam taking engine.*

 7. Update last line:
 *Last updated: Publish pane complete.
 Classes built.
 Next: Access pane, then exam taking engine.*